When Kweku Brew arrived in the Bronx at age 11, he felt like he’d made it to paradise. He had just left his home in Ghana to join his mom in New York.

 From soccer to the board

-He became captain of the soccer team at University Prep Charter High School in the Mott Haven.
+He became captain of the soccer team at University Prep Charter High School in Mott Haven.
 His jersey number was 21, after his birth date, March 21.
 Coming out of his shell motivated him to help others do the same.

 “There was a small group of students that looked up to him,” said David Grigorean, Brew’s Universal Prep history teacher.
 “He was their captain, not only in sports, but also in their personal life—and also in school.”

 In 2016, his best friend Ramzy Djerma invited him to a soccer program in Harlem called Saturday Night Lights, run by the professional New York City Football Club.
-Despite an embarrassing debut in which he wore the wrong cleats and left him slipping and sliding on the artificial turf, he became a regular.
+Despite an embarrassing debut in which he wore the wrong cleats, leaving him slipping and sliding on the artificial turf, he became a regular.
 Brew often played as a striker, the position most responsible for scoring goals.
 The program would present him with new opportunities, including a friendship with the executive director of NYCFC’s foundation, Paul Jeffries.

 Brew was taking a course at New York University for high schoolers on soccer radio broadcasting and entrepreneurship, through a partnership with NYCFC.
 When he lost his glasses and started wearing a slightly beat-up pair he found in a classroom, an instructor noticed and contacted Jeffries.